GoogleCloudPlatform/terraform-google-netapp-volumes/examples/simple_example/README.md

 # Simple NetApp Example

-This example illustrates how to use the `netapp-volume` module.
-It creates a NetApp Storage Pool and 2 Volumes in that Storage Pool.
-It also creates third volume by calling module and proving name of the storage pool created using the first module call.
+This example illustrates how to use the `netapp-volume` module to create storage pool and volumes.

+1) First module call creates a pool with 2 volumes in it.
+2) Second module call creates another storage pool without any volime
+3) Third module call creates a volume in the storage pool created in step 2

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs